How to Use Shampoo Bars + FAQ

 Why is there only one bar, not options for different hair types?

 So many things in life have become unnecessarily complicated.
 This often happens simply because of effective marketing!
-Natural living can be very simple and products useful in numerous ways.
+Natural living can be very simple and single products can be useful in numerous ways.
 Although there can be situations where multiple options are needed, these shampoo bars don't need to be one of them.
-I know this because I have customers with all kinds of hair types - thick and thin, coarse and fine, straight and curly, long and short, dry and greasy, gray and colour treated - all using it successfully!
+I know this because I have customers with all types of hair - thick and thin, coarse and fine, straight and curly, long and short, dry and greasy, gray and colour treated - all using this shampoo bar successfully!
 So go ahead and simply pick out your favourite scent :)

 Can I use conditioner afterwards?